 - A low, minimum balance requirement.
 Some banks will allow for a term deposit to be opened with as little as $1,000 while with others you are going to need as much as $5,000.
 Consider what you can afford to not have access to while comparing this feature amongst financial institutions.

 - No or little fees.
 Like with other savings products, there are typically no account maintenance fees deducted with a terms savings for nine months.
 You should look deeper into the penalty fees to see how much you stand to lose if you do need to make an early withdrawal.

 - Account type.
-Term deposit for nine months can be opened traditionally in a bank, or be an online only account where you make your deposit using a linked transaction account.
+Term deposits for nine months can be opened traditionally in a bank, or be an online only account where you make your deposit using a linked transaction account.

-Are there any pros and considerations I should consider?
+Are there any pros and cons I should consider?

 Consider the pros and cons of opening a term deposit for nine months: